 But there is a strategy to building bulk—more than just stuffing your mouth with every seemingly-healthy food in sight.
 Nosh on the wrong kind of calories and you’re going to balloon out instead of Hulk up.

 The other factor?
-How you spend your time in the gym.
+How you spend your time in the gym and the exercises you're doing.
 “One of the biggest things that I see is that people don’t change up their training program as much as they should,” says Wilson.
 “More is not always better; however being more strategic with your approach—aside from just going into the gym and destroying yourself every time—may help elicit better gains.”

-We’ve got you covered on the best ways to train to get totally ripped [MF Workouts].
+We’ve got you covered on the best ways to train to get totally ripped [see the Men's Fitness workout page].
 But as for how to load your plate like the big guy you want to be, here’s how to eat right to support and maximize the hours you slay in the gym.